equinixmetal-helm/k8s-otel-collector/README.md

 v0.2.0
 v0.3.0
 v0.4.0
+v0.4.1
-$ git tag v0.4.1  # create the new tag
+$ git tag 0.5.0  # create the new tag
 $ git tag --list
 v0.1.0
 v0.2.0
 v0.3.0
 v0.4.0
 v0.4.1
+0.5.0 # it's better not to prefix with v
-$ git push origin v0.4.1  # push the new tag upstream
+$ git push origin 0.5.0  # push the new tag upstream
 ```